 Contributions - Plan members were required to contribute 5% of their annual creditable compensation for non-hazardous job classifications, and 8% of wages for hazardous job classifications.
 Employees hired after September 1, 2008 are required to contribute an additional 1% to cover the cost of medical insurance that is provided through CERS.
 Participating employers were required to contribute at an actuarially determined rate.
 Per Kentucky Revised Statute Section 78.545 (33), normal contribution and past service contribution rates shall be determined by the Board on the basis of an annual valuation last proceeding the July 1 of a new biennium.
 The Board may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined, on the basis of a subsequent actuarial valuation that amended contributions rates are necessary to satisfy requirements determined in accordance with actuarial basis adopted by the Board.
-For the year ended June 30, 2023, participating employers contributed 26.79% (non-hazardous) and 49.59% (hazardous) of each employee's wages, which is equal to the actuarially determined rate set by the Board.
+For the year ended June 30, 2024, participating employers contributed 23.34% (non-hazardous) and 41.11% (hazardous) of each employee's wages, which is equal to the actuarially determined rate set by the Board.
 Administrative costs of Kentucky Retirement System are financed through employer contributions and investment earnings.

 Plan members who began participating on, or after, January 2014, were required to contribute to the Cash Balance Plan.
 The Cash Balance Plan is known as a hybrid plan because it has characteristics of both a defined benefit plan and a defined contribution plan.
 Members in the plan contribute a set percentage of their salary each month to their own account.
 Plan members contribute 5% of wages to their own account for non-hazardous job classifications and 8% of wages to their own account for hazardous job classifications.
 Plan members also contribute 1% to the health insurance fund.
 The employer contribution rate is set annually by the Board based on an actuarial valuation.
-The employer contribution rate is set annually by the Board based on an actuarial valuation.
 The employer contributes a set percentage of each members' salary.
 Each member's account is credited with a 4% employer pay credit for non-hazardous members.
 The employer pay credit represents a portion of the employer contribution.
-For the fiscal year ended June 30, 2023 the contributions for hazardous and non-hazardous positions were \$820,873 and \$467,753, respectively.
+For the fiscal year ended June 30, 2024 the contributions for hazardous and non-hazardous positions were \$901,372 and \$539,490 respectively.